michalmichael67/Kickstarter-Analysis/README.md

 ## Time Analysis
 * By month, May was the most successful month to launch a theater campaign.
 ## Distribution Analysis
+* Across, Theater, Makerspaces, and Musical campaigns there was a clear difference between the successful and failed campaigns.
+The successful campains had a mean goal of 5,000 - 7,000 while the failed campaigns had a goal of 10,000-27,000.
+This seems to suggest that the campaigns with lower goals were utimately more successful.
+* Across all 3 sectors, the standard deviations between the goals was smaller.
+This would suggest that the successful campaigns knew that their target goal would be more successful within a certain range rather than the failed campaigns which seemed to set a goal regardless of that research.